codingismycraft/cogni_scan/db/README.md

 process from the CogniScan front end.
 This process will automatically discover all the valid scans that are missing VGG16 features.
 The process will calculate and save the missing VGG16 features automatically.

+### Datasets

+To create a dataset that will be used for model creation (having training, validation, and testing data) you should run the `create_dataset.py` passing the name of the database you need to use.